dzui42unit/pacman/README.md

 # pacman
-My own copy of a classic Pacman game made with the help of C++ and Qt Framework As in an original game the goal is to eat all white balls that are situated on the map.
+My own copy of a classic Pacman game made with the help of C++ and Qt Framework.
+As in an original game the goal is to eat all white balls that are situated on the map.
 The game includes for ghost, that are constantly chasing a player.
 The player can eat energizers that makes the ghosts frightnened and they are running away in the different corners, it is called a frightened mode, but if one of the ghosts reachs their corner, they start chasing you again.
 In the frightened mode the player can eat ghosts and get some additional scores.